ambiot/documents/doc/en/source/ambd_arduino/ambd/peripherals_and_examples/[RTL8722CSM] [RTL8722DM] BLE – PWM over BLE UART.rst

    :height: 5.99306in

-Open the app on your smartphone, scan and connect to the board shown as “AMEBA_BLE_DEV” and choose the controller -> color picker function in the app.
+Open the app on your smartphone, scan and connect to the board shown as "AMEBA_BLE_DEV" and choose the controller -> color picker function in the app.

 .. image:: ../media/[RTL8722CSM]_[RTL8722DM]_BLE_PWM_over_BLE_UART/image3.png